connor-c19/PY4E/Chapter_4/notes.md

   - Hi there
   - `myFunc()`
   - Hi there

-won't run if we don't use (invoke) it

 - As you might expect, the code within a function is only ran when the function is invoked.
 If the function is never invoked, the code will not run: